- What is metastasis?

 Prostate-specific antigen (PSA) is an example of a tumor marker.
 PSA levels are usually higher than normal in a man with prostate cancer, but they should become very low after treatment.
 If they start to rise again, it might suggest that the cancer has come back.
 If the levels are very high, it could mean the cancer has spread to the bones and more tests are often ordered.

 For information about tumor markers that may be useful for your cancer, see our document about that kind of cancer.
-More information about tumor markers in general can be found in our document called Tumor Markers.

 Other blood tests

 When cancer spreads to the bones, certain substances that can be found by routine lab tests might be released into the blood.
 For example: